dclnbrght/web/content-software/playing-safe-with-ai.md

 **Key Risks**

 * Many browser extensions request excessive permissions ("Read and modify ALL web content on ALL websites") or are outright malware.
-AI Sidebar Spoofing is when an extension renders a fake AI sidebar that provides malicious advice, such as recommending the execution of dangerous commands.
+AI Sidebar Spoofing is when an extension renders a fake AI sidebar that captures your data and provides malicious advice, such as recommending the execution of dangerous commands.
 * AI browsers become high-value targets because they access your credentials and track everything you type, browse, search, and potentially leak access to years of browsing history and payment details.
-* The AI's ability to act independently can lead to unintended consequences, such as unauthorised purchases or document modifications, particularly when tricked by malicious websites or prompt injection attacks (including omnibox attacks where malformed URLs bypass validation).
+* The AI's ability to act independently can lead to unintended consequences, such as unauthorised on-line purchases or document modifications, particularly when tricked by malicious websites or prompt injection attacks (including omnibox attacks where malformed URLs bypass validation).
 See the [Prompt Injection](#prompt-injection) section above.

 **Minimise the Risk**

 * Use separate web browsers for sensitive activities (banking, healthcare, confidential work) and general AI-assisted browsing.
 Stay vigilant when AI acts on your behalf.
 * Research the reputation of the developers and review the requested permissions before installing any AI browser or extension.
 Be extremely cautious of extensions requesting broad access.
-Organisations must approve specific AI browsers through clear policies.
+Organisations must govern the usage of AI browsers through clear policies and controls.
 * Wait before granting broad control to these early-stage tools, especially for high-risk activities.

 ## Conclusion